atlas-bi/Library/docs/index.rst

 Atlas Documentation
 *******************

 Atlas of Information Management is a business intelligence library and documentation database.
-ELT processes collect metadata from various reporting platforms and store it in a centraly located database.
+ETL processes collect metadata from various reporting platforms and store it in a centraly located database.
 A modern web UI is used to add additional documentation to the report objects and also to provide an intuative way to search, favorite and share reporting content.

 .. list-table::